AllHailTheFox/Mindhive-Assessment/README.md

 > “How much is 12.5% of RM37?”

 ---
+#### ✅ Flow Diagram / Screenshot

+You can add a flow diagram (if you're able to generate one), or include screenshots of your chatbot in action.

+Here's how you might write it in markdown:

+## 🔄 Chatbot Architecture & Flow

+📤 User Input (via Streamlit Chat UI)
+  ⬇
+📌 Router Logic
+  ├── 🏢 Outlet Query → 🧠 LangChain Text2SQL → 🗃 SQLite DB
+  ├── 🧃 Product Query → 🔍 FAISS Vector Search → 📦 Product Vectorstore
+  ├── ➗ Math Query → 📐 Safe Calculator Logic
+  └── 💬 General Chat → 🧠 LangChain ConversationChain → 🌐 OpenAI GPT-3.5 API

+---
 ## 📘 API Specification (Conceptual)

 Although the deployed Streamlit app does not expose public APIs (due to Streamlit Cloud limitations), the chatbot backend is fully designed to support API access using FastAPI.